CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

    :width: 25%
    :align: right

-The size of box-shaped particles is given by the semi-axes :math:`a`, :math:`b`, :math:`c`, which are multiplied by a fector of two to yield the edge lengths of the box along the
+The size of box-shaped particles is given by the semi-axes :math:`a`, :math:`b`, :math:`c`, which are multiplied by a factor of two to yield the edge lengths of the box along the
 Cartesian coordinate axes.
 In OVITO the semi-axes are determined by the particle property ``Aspherical Shape``, which has three components.
 If not present, or if the components of ``Aspherical Shape`` are zero for a particle, OVITO falls back to using the ``Radius`` particle property and renders a cube.